 With the release of X-Plane 11, X-Plane users naturally went through the growing pains of porting over their X-Plane 10 models into the new simulator.
 X-Plane may have the most realistic flight model on the market, but what is that worth if you can’t fly the aircraft that you want to fly, in the places you want to fly them? most aircraft models you download can be installed by simply unzipping the download and moving the resulting folder to your X-Plane installation’s Aircraft directory,

-With this in mind and given the high standard of quality Freeware or Payware aircraft available for XP11, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the CAX Airline Regional Flight Schedules, these aircraft ICAO's should show up in your hanger dependent upon your current ranking, all aircraft shown below are (BYO) Bring Your Own
+With this in mind and given the high standard of quality Freeware or Payware aircraft available for XP11, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the CAX Airline Regional Flight Schedules, please refer to your hangar for all eligible aircraft ICAO's, all aircraft shown below are (BYO) Bring Your Own

 The Antonov An-140 is a turboprop regional airliner, designed by the Ukrainian Antonov ASTC bureau as a successor to the Antonov An-24, with extended cargo capacity and the ability to use unprepared airstrips.
 First flown on 17 September 1997, the 52 passenger An-140 is manufactured at the main production line in Kharkiv by KHDABP, in Samara by Aviakor, and assembled under license by Iran Aircraft Manufacturing Industrial Company (HESA) in Iran as the IrAn-140.